Tania, the Beautiful Wild Girl

-Tania, the Beautiful Wild Girl (in Spanish Tania, la bella salvaje) is a Mexican drama film directed by Juan Orol.
+Tania, the Beautiful Wild Girl (in Spanish Tania, la bella salvaje) is a Mexican drama film written, directed and produced by Juan Orol.
 It was released in 1948 and starring Rosa Carmina and Manuel Arvide.

 Plot

 Rolando (Manuel Arvide), a millionaire, meets in a South Pacific island a young girl named Tania (Rosa Carmina) an exuberant native which he falls in love.
 The man decides to take the girl with him to Mexico, where she becomes in a famous cabaret star.
 But Tania ends betraying and leaves him for another man.
 Rolando then decides to launch the careers of Fedora (Juanita Riverón), who ends up achieving success.
 Luck charged Tania her ingratitude, and she ends up falling into ruin.